avantbanking/relay/README.md

 Be sure to add `Relay` and `GRDB` to your Carthage run script.

 ### Manually
-Download the latest framework binary off the releases page, and [GRDB](https://github.com/groue/GRDB.swift).
-Add them to your project, and you're ready to go.
+Download the latest framework binary off the releases page, and [Realm](https://github.com/realm/realm-cocoa).
+Add them to your project, set the proper framework search paths, and you're ready to go.

 ## Configuration
 Take a look at the [documentation](https://zerofinancial.github.io/relay/) for all configurable options.